INFO490/assignments/hw5/hw5.markdown

 - Return the list of cleaned-up words.

-If you are confused about anything, you can simply google e.g. "python convert string to lowercases" or ask us questions.
+If you are confused about anything, you can simply google e.g. "python convert string to lowercase" or ask us questions.

 #### Function: get_counts()